seanorama/masterclass/security-advanced/README.md

 sudo kdestroy
 ```

-- Restart HDFS service via Ambari to restart namenode.
+- Restart HDFS service via Ambari.
 This is needed for Hadoop to recognize the group mappings (else the `hdfs groups` command will not work)

 - Test your nodes can recognize AD users
 ```